"To teach research-based practices of safe home food preservation to the residents of California."

 UCCE Master Food Preserver Program for Yolo County

 We teach research-based practices of safe home food preservation to the residents of California's Yolo County and surrounding areas.
-The UCCE Master Food Preserver Program of Yolo County is returning in February 2017 with a new certification class.
-Trainees will learn how to can, pickle, ferment, dehydrate, and freeze food safely at home using research-based methods and approved recipes.
+UCCE Master Food Preserver certification classes are held periodically.
+Trainees learn how to can, pickle, ferment, dehydrate, and freeze food safely at home using research-based methods and approved recipes.
 We will offer fun and affordable classes and teach step-by-step methods for home food preservation.
 UC Master Food Preservers are University of California certified volunteers who use our training and expertise as agents of UC in community service.
 You may find us at your local farmer's market, county fair, or conducting classes at the Yolo County UC Cooperative Extension office.

 Want to become a UC Master Food Preserver?
 Click HERE for more information.

 Map to the Woodland Office

 Woodland, CA 95695